20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 Catfishes go for a dime a dozen on social media and dating platforms; nowadays, it’s more shocking coming across a real person.

-– Most importantly, what’s a catfish?
+– What is a catfish?

-A catfish is a person or entity that creates a fake online persona online (e.g. social media networks) to interact with other people for specific intentions.
+A catfish is a person or entity that creates a fake online persona (e.g. social media networks) to interact with other people for specific intentions.

-And 8% of the men said they had sent money to a catfish.
+According to Statista, one in ten adults in the US has interacted with a catfish—8% of the men said they had sent money to a catfish.

 1. A catfish’s profile doesn’t have many pictures.